nahidf/qsharp-adventures/README.md

-# QSharp-Adventures
+# QSharp-adventures

-Sample codes to learn Q#
+Sample codes for Q#